zborkala/netfimno/README.md

 # Android NetFimno

 __Android NetFimno is a java class which helps android developer to perform internet communication without any external third party libraries.
-NetFimno uses built-in android HttpUrlConnection.class to perform every kind of network requests.__
+NetFimno uses built-in android HttpUrlConnection.class to perform every kind of network requests and supports in all android versions.__

  ## What you can do with NetFimno are the following.
 * Sending GET & POST requests.